• Skip to primary navigation

 Absolutely!
 This salad is suitable for your toddler 18 months upwards.
 Children will love the texture of this salad.
 They will enjoy feeling the different textures and colours.

-I hope that you enjoy making this grated carrot salad recipe as much as I have enjoyed sharing it with you.
-If you have made it, please take a moment to leave a comment and /or a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have made this easy carrot salad recipe, please take a moment to leave a comment and a rating below.
+This will make me super happy and motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram xx Padma

 Raw carrot salad recipe served in a black plate.